 That's where our Wound Care Center can help.
 With state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.

 HBOT is used as an adjunctive treatment for problematic, non-healing wounds that meet specific criteria.
-Approximately 10 to 20% of our wound care patients will need HBOT.
 Throughout HBOT treatments, the patients are monitored to see if the concentration of oxygen has increased in the blood near the wound.
 If the oxygen level is higher, the therapy is most likely beneficial to the patient.